Pelvic pain can have many causes, most of

 Laparoscopy To Treat Endometriosis

 In Laparoscopy small incisions are made in the abdomen through which instruments are inserted into the pelvis.
 One of these instruments is a pencil-like operating telescope called a laparoscope, which allows the surgeon to visualize the inside of the abdomen.
 Endometriosis can often be visualized on the uterus, ovaries, fallopian tubes, bowel or inside lining of the abdomen.
 One of the instruments uses heat to destroy the endometriosis.
-In addition, laparoscopy can be used to treat pelvic inflammatory disease and ectopic pregnancies.

-Causes of Pelvic Pain Related to Pelvic infections (PID), Sexually transmitted diseases (STDs)
+Causes of Pelvic Pain Related to Pelvic Infections (PID), Sexually Transmitted Diseases (STDs)

 Treatments for Pelvic Inflammatory Disease (PID)